Step-by-step instructions to get C running on Windows, Mac, and Linux.

 Arch Linux:

-Open VSCode, click the Extensions icon (four squares) on the left, search for the following, and install:
+Open VSCode, click the Extensions icon (four squares) on the left sidebar, then search for and install:

-Open the VSCode terminal (Ctrl+`) and follow the next section to compile and run.
+Open the VSCode terminal (Ctrl+`) and follow the next section to compile and run your code.

-Create a file named hello.c with the following content.
+Create a file named hello.c with this content:

 #include <stdio.h> int main(void) { printf("Hello, World!\n"); return 0; }

-In the terminal, go to the folder that contains hello.c and run:
+In the terminal, cd into the folder containing hello.c and run:

-If there are no errors, hello (or hello.exe on Windows) is produced.
+If there are no errors, an executable named hello (or hello.exe on Windows) appears.

-PATH is not set correctly.
-Add C:\msys64\ucrt64\bin to the Path environment variable, then open a new Command Prompt.
+Your PATH isn't set correctly.
+Add C:\msys64\ucrt64\bin to the Path environment variable, then open a fresh Command Prompt.

-Command Line Tools are not installed.
+The Command Line Tools aren't installed.
 Run xcode-select --install again.

-The file has no execute permission.
-Run chmod +x hello and try ./hello again.
+The file isn't marked as executable.
+Run chmod +x hello, then try ./hello again.

 Save your source file as UTF-8.
 Alternatively, compile with gcc -fexec-charset=CP932.